Michel Fourniret: Other supposed crimes

 Two French journalists have suggested that Fourniret killed former Minister for Labour Robert Boulin (who was involved in a real estate scandal at the time), based on a letter Fourniret wrote to Olivier.

 Christian Ranucci was one of the last people executed in France, having been convicted of the abduction and murder, committed on 3 June 1974, of Marie-Dolorès Rambla, aged eight.
-There were suspicions that Ranucci might not actually have been the killer, having confessed and later retracting his confession.
+There were suspicions that Ranucci might not have been the killer, having confessed and later retracted his confession.
 It was suggested that Fourniret may have been involved, as Fourniret was thought to be in the area at the time and had virtually the same car as Ranucci.
 Careful analysis by an expert of courtroom photographs taken during Ranucci's March 1976 trial, however, suggests that the courtroom observer in the photographs could not have been Fourniret who, unlike this man, did not yet wear glasses and lacked a chin cleft.
 Furthermore, Fourniret denied having been in the Marseille area when the crime took place on 3 June 1974, claiming he was working in Paris.

 Legacy

 Rachida Dati, the then French Minister for Justice, who advocated legal reforms in France, wanted a more relaxed attitude to preventive custody and parole under supervision.
 She was heavily criticized by the judiciary.
+The proximity of the Chateau des Amerois in neighboring Belgium (approximately 30 km) to the Château du Sautou (commune of Donchery) bought by Fourniret was also mentioned.

 Death

-Fourniret died on 10 May 2021 at the age of 79 after being admitted into the hospital with respiratory problems.
+Fourniret died on 10 May 2021 at the age of 79 after being admitted to hospital with respiratory problems.